-Google Discover: It’s More Than Just News
+How To Succeed In Google Discover

 - App activity.

-- Location (dependent on your Google account set up and privacy settings).
+- Location (dependent on your Google account setup and privacy settings).

-Google Discover uses your information to identify and display topics Google believes will be relevant for you, known as “interests”.
+Google Discover uses your information to identify and display topics Google believes will be relevant for you, known as “interests.”

-What’s Interesting
+What’s Interesting?

-To gain a deeper understanding of Google Discover interests, I looked at over 700 Google Discover interests (provided by members of the SEO Community).
+To gain a deeper understanding of Google Discover interests, I looked at over 700 Google Discover interests (provided by members of the SEO community).

-While this is an extraordinarily small sample size in comparison to all potential interests, there were a few notable observations.
+While this is an extraordinarily small sample size compared to all potential interests, there were a few notable observations.

-Interests Related to Sports & Entertainment Were the Most Prevalent
+Interests Related To Sports & Entertainment Were The Most Prevalent

-While my Discover feed is primarily focused on who former Bachelor Peter Weber is dating, I imagine other’s feeds are full of the latest sports updates.
+While my Discover feed primarily focuses on who former Bachelor Peter Weber is dating, I imagine others’ feeds are full of the latest sports updates.

-It’s Largely Focused on Hobbies & Activities
+It’s Largely Focused On Hobbies & Activities

 Whatever you do in your pastime – whether it be baking or beekeeping – you’re likely to see content on your favorite after-work activities.

-Brands Also Had a Strong Presence
+Brands Also Had A Strong Presence

 Almost every submission included specific brands or local businesses.